tduyng/rthings/README.md

 - 👶 [300 seconds of Rust](https://www.youtube.com/@300secondsofrust) provides really nice shorts of different Rust concepts.
 It is great if you want a quick refresher or insight into a particular concept.

 - 👶 [The dev method](https://www.youtube.com/@TheDevMethod/playlists) offers a list of Rust videos explaining particular concepts.
-I've found explanations to be quite clear and enjoyable to follow.

 ## Git Resources 💾